m00racle/newPong/docs/docs.md

 ### Pong Day 4
 Seek the [SEE THE VIDEO LINK OF CS50 GAMING](https://cs50.harvard.edu/games/2018/weeks/0/) and compare the technique use there with ours.
 [ ] compare ball simulation class
+### Pong Day 4
+Seek the [SEE THE VIDEO LINK OF CS50 GAMING](https://cs50.harvard.edu/games/2018/weeks/0/) and compare the technique use there with ours.

+TODO:

+[x] compare ball simulation class

-[ ] compare collision simulation
+[ ] TODO: compare and make collision simulation between the ball and pads.

-[ ] upgrade our code on pad and ball if necessary but focus on our own ideas
+[ ] TODO: upgrade our code on pad and ball if necessary but focus on our own ideas

+[ ] TODO: make reset ball function to move the ball back to the middle if the ball is out of the field

+[x] TODO: upgrade the main.lua to equipt with game state: start, play read pong/pong-7/main.lua

+    - this is to make the game in pause and play condition.
+    - I think this will be a good point to use the title to be shown/rendered during pause and hidden during play.

 ## Add Class Library